08.11. Brüche und Kontinuitäten, Sophiensæle Berlin

 LIGHT, TOUCH, ROOT (HYBRID)

-The work was created during a residency organized by Künstlerische Tatsachen, as a guest researcher at the University of Ulm in the special research area CataLight, which involves three German universities and one Austrian university working on replicating photosynthesis to produce sugar instead of hydrogen as an energy carrier.
+Nominated for the S+T+ARTS Prize 2025 of the European Commission and Ars Electronica.
+It was created during a residency organized by Künstlerische Tatsachen, as a guest researcher at the University of Ulm in the special research area CataLight, which involves three German universities and one Austrian university working on replicating photosynthesis to produce sugar instead of hydrogen as an energy carrier.

 Text: Vanessa Amoah Opoku & Marie Niederleithinger